Attic Process - How To

 pmc change: <asfext:pmc rdf:resource="http://attic.apache.org" />

-new category: <category rdf:resource="http://projects.apache.org/category/retired" />
+add category: <category rdf:resource="http://projects.apache.org/category/retired" />

 You can use script/project2attic.py

-to prepare the update that you’ll just need to review and commit
+to prepare the update that you’ll just need to review and commit.

-5. Get infra lock down project’s resources
+6. Get Infra to lock down project resources

-Open an Infrastructure JIRA issue identifying the resources that need turning off/making read only.
+Open an Infrastructure Jira issue identifying the resources that need turning off/making read only.

 Once the project page is live on the Attic website, you can use the project’s Template Page to get project specific content for the Infrastructure JIRA.